Techdozo

 REST is the most popular way of building APIs, but it has many shortcomings.
 Let’s understand the problem with REST APIs that GraphQL promises to solve.

-• Standard: GraphQL specification is maintained by the GraphQL community.
-Thus, it provides a comprehensive standard for developing APIs in a maintainable way.
-Even though REST API has been around for many years, the industry-wide standard is non-existent.
+• Standard: The GraphQL specification is maintained by the GraphQL community, providing a comprehensive standard for developing maintainable APIs.
+In contrast, REST APIs lack an industry-wide standard despite being around for many years.

 • Compared to REST APIs, implementing client-side caching is very hard in GraphQL.